-Grand Isle, VT – The Lake Champlain Basin Program (LCBP), in partnership with the U.S. Army Corps of Engineers (USACE), is soliciting Letters of Request for watershed restoration projects.
-The Lake Champlain Watershed Environmental Assistance Program awards design and construction services provided by the New York District of the Corps.
-Letters of Request may be submitted at any time for determination of a project’s eligibility, and projects are reviewed periodically throughout the year by the LCBP.
+The Lake Champlain Basin Program (LCBP), in partnership with the U.S. Army Corps of Engineers (USACE), is soliciting Letters of Request for watershed restoration projects.
+The Lake Champlain Watershed Environmental Assistance Program awards design and construction services provided by the USACE New York District.
+Letters of Request may be submitted at any time for determination of a project’s eligibility, and projects are reviewed periodically throughout the year by the LCBP and USACE.

-If a project is deemed eligible, a project summary will be developed by the applicant in conjunction with the Corps.
+For eligible projects, a project summary will be developed by the applicant in conjunction with USACE.
 The project summary will be submitted to the LCBP for technical review and ranking.
 Upon ranking, approval, and subject to the availability of funds, projects will be selected for implementation.
-The award consists of services provided by the Corps equal to 65% of the total project cost, not cash, for the projects.
-The local sponsor must provide a match of 35% in non-federal funds, through cash or in-kind services.
+The award consists of services provided by the Corps equal to 65% of the total project cost.
+Funding is not provided as part of this program.
+The local sponsor must provide a match of 35% in non-federal funds.

-A pre-application workshop will be held on September 24, 2019 at 9:30 AM at the Westport Town Hall, 22 Champlain Avenue, Westport, NY.
-This workshop is free of charge and representatives from any eligible organization are encouraged to attend.
+A pre-application workshop will be held on October 28th, 2020 at 9:00 AM virtually.
+Representatives from any eligible organization are encouraged to attend this free workshop.
 USACE and LCBP staff will be available to review the application process, types of projects that are typically successful under the Section 542 program, and the typical timeline.

-Please RSVP for the workshop to Kathy Jarvis at firstname.lastname@example.org.
+RSVP for the workshop and virtual meeting link to Kathy Jarvis at email@example.com.

 The assistance program is administered in accordance with the Lake Champlain General Management Plan authorized under Section 542 of the Water Resources Development Act of 2000.
 Selected projects will help to further the goals of the Lake Champlain management plan Opportunities for Action.